MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntdddisk/ns-ntdddisk-_partition_information.md

 Indicates, when <b>TRUE</b>, that the partition information has changed.
 When <b>FALSE</b>, the partition information has not changed.
 This member has a value of <b>TRUE</b> when the partition has changed as a result of an <a href="..\ntdddisk\ni-ntdddisk-ioctl_disk_set_drive_layout.md">IOCTL_DISK_SET_DRIVE_LAYOUT</a> IOCTL.
 This informs the system that the partition information needs to be rewritten.

-###### - PartitionType.Indicates the system-defined MBR partition type.
-Possible values are as follows:

-##################### - PartitionType.Partition Type
-Meaning

-PARTITION_ENTRY_UNUSED

-Unused entry.

-PARTITION_FAT_12

-Specifies a partition with 12-bit FAT entries.

-PARTITION_XENIX_1

-Specifies a XENIX Type 1 partition.

-PARTITION_XENIX_2

-Specifies a XENIX Type 2 partition.

-PARTITION_FAT_16

-Specifies a partition with 16-bit FAT entries.

-PARTITION_EXTENDED

-Specifies an MS-DOS V4 extended partition.

-PARTITION_HUGE

-Specifies an MS-DOS V4 huge partition.

-PARTITION_IFS

-Specifies an IFS partition.

-PARTITION_FAT32

-Specifies a FAT32 partition.

-PARTITION_FAT32_XINT13

-Windows 95/98: Specifies a partition that uses extended INT 13 services.

-PARTITION_XINT13_EXTENDED

-Windows 95/98: Same as PARTITION_EXTENDED, but uses extended INT 13 services.

-PARTITION_PREP

-Specifies a PowerPC Reference Platform partition.

-PARTITION_LDM

-Specifies a logical disk manager partition.

-PARTITION_UNIX

-Specifies a UNIX partition.

-PARTITION_NTFT

-Specifies an NTFT partition.
-This value is used in combination (that is, bitwise logically ORed) with the other values in this table.

 ## -remarks